CinéTrans is happy to announce that The 38th NAFA International Ethnographic Film Festival will be held 11-15 September

 Soon you may subscribe for the work-in-progress-workshop

 The one-day workshop is designed to be a great opportunity for the audience to learn the ins and outs of filmmaking from professionals in the field of visual anthropology.

-Orsolya Veraart will present a film entitled Slaughter.
+Orsolya Veraart will present her film entitled Slaughter.
 The film is shot in Transylvania around Easter time: we see and hear Hungarian men converse with a Rroma man during the lamb slaughter.
 Through the film we get a bitter glimpse of discrimination - a stark reality in a wonderful cultural and natural setting.
 Orsolya will address ethical implications in making ethnographic films.

 Christian Suhr will discuss his work on a film and research project: ´Plague over Denmark´ - Radicalisation, contagion, and healing among Danish Muslims at the Grimhøj mosque.